How to Retire to Italy: All You Need to Know

 Most of these moments are spent around a table.
 The table is one of the most important elements of Italian culture because Italian people are passionate about food, especially handmade food like spaghetti, tortellini, and pizza.

 And if good food and warm people don’t seem enough to you to decide to retire to Italy, believe us, the weather is very comfortable.
 You can live every season fully.
-Winters are not too cold but you can still find places in the North for skiing.
-Summers are enough hot to enjoy plenty of different types of beaches and coasts where you can lie down and sunbathe.
+Winters are not too cold, but you can still find places in the North for skiing.
+Summers are hot enough to enjoy plenty of different types of beaches and coasts where you can lie down and sunbathe.

-In Italy, you can find many different landscapes: in the same region there are small hills and big mountains and there are also huge lakes and seas.
-In every Italian city you can admire beautiful and unique artwork and architecture: the ancient Colosseum in Rome, the fascinating slope of the Tower of Pisa, the giant David of Michelangelo in Firenze, the timeless Ultima Cena in Milan, and so on.
+In Italy, you can find many different landscapes: in the same region, there are small hills and big mountains, and there are also huge lakes and seas.
+In every Italian city, you can admire beautiful and unique artwork and architecture: the ancient Colosseum in Rome, the fascinating slope of the Tower of Pisa, the giant David of Michelangelo in Firenze, the timeless Ultima Cena in Milan, and so on.

 What’s the currency in Italy?
 And what about taxes?

-Italy is a member of the European Union and adopted the community currency; the euro.
-If you retire to Italy, you will always have to use euros so you will have to open an Italian bank account.
+Italy is a member of the European Union and adopted the community currency, the euro.
+If you retire to Italy, you will always have to use euros, so you will have to open an Italian bank account.

-The currency conversion rate changes continuously but let’s see some of the most common:
+The currency conversion rate changes continuously, but let’s see some of the most common:

-• one American dollar corresponds to 0,92 euros
+• One American dollar corresponds to 0,92 euros

-• one British pound corresponds to 1,14 euros
+• One British pound corresponds to 1,14 euros

-We suggest you look at the currency converter when you decide to move to Italy, in order to have precise currency conversion.
+We suggest you look at the currency converter when you decide to move to Italy, in order to have a precise currency conversion.

 And what about taxes?
-In Italy, you have to pay a tax on your income that is calculated in your annual tax return file.
+In Italy, you have to pay a tax on your income that is calculated in your annual tax return.
 For more information on this aspect, we advise you to contact an accountant who can advise you on how to keep up to date with the taxes.
 But first, take a look at this great news about taxes in Italy for a retiree.

 Fewer taxes if you retire to southern Italy

 If you still have any doubts about retiring to Italy, you have to know the new measure launched by the latest Italian Budget Law: taxes will be reduced by 7% for those who decide to retire to the South of Italy.
-This great measure – became operational in June 2019, according to the rules decided by the Revenue Agency – it will come into force from 2020.
+This great measure became operational in June 2019, according to the rules decided by the Revenue Agency – it will come into force from 2020.

 You have to demonstrate the status of non-resident in Italy for at least five years, with the presentation of the income tax return.
 And it is necessary that the country in which you have had the last residence is among those with which tax cooperation agreements with Italy are in force.